Analytical MuJoCo MPC

 MuJoCo is the de-facto simulator for robot control, but its dynamics Jacobians are computed by finite differencing — which is both slow (it re-simulates the system many times per derivative) and accuracy-limited.
 This project derives and implements the exact analytical rigid-body-dynamics (RBD) derivatives of MuJoCo’s own smooth dynamics and drops them into the MPC solver.

-• First order (FO): the missing analytical \(\partial/\partial q\) half of MuJoCo’s dynamics — the position derivatives MuJoCo computes only by finite difference today.
+• First order (FO), smooth dynamics: the missing analytical \(\partial/\partial q\) half of MuJoCo’s smooth dynamics — the position derivatives MuJoCo computes only by finite difference today.

 • Second order (SO): the exact analytical Hessian, enabling true exact-Hessian Newton steps in MPC (rather than Gauss–Newton / iLQG approximations).

-Headline measured results: analytical FO matches finite-difference to 1e-8…1e-10 (3–6 orders inside the validation gate) and is up to 11.6× faster than MuJoCo’s mjd_transitionFD at humanoid scale; analytical SO is bit-identical to compiled CasADi autodiff while needing zero code generation and zero build RAM (CasADi runs out of memory at humanoid scale).
+Headline measured results: analytical FO matches finite-difference to 1e-8…1e-10 and is up to 11.6× faster than MuJoCo’s mjd_transitionFD at humanoid scale; the contact derivative matches a clean finite difference to machine precision, and a fully analytical closed-loop quadruped MPC (state, control, and cost Jacobians \(A,B,C,D\) — zero finite differences, counter-verified) computes its derivatives 10.6× faster than FD / 8.8× faster than WASP and reaches a 37× lower control cost — the latter isolated to the analytical cost-Jacobians, which fix a real finite-difference corruption of MJPC’s time-scheduled cost gradient; analytical SO is bit-identical to compiled CasADi autodiff while needing zero code generation and zero build RAM (CasADi runs out of memory at humanoid scale).

 The quadruped MPC solution